 Pell Grants, issued by the U.S. Department of Education, are one of the financial aid options you may qualify for through your FAFSA application.
 Grants and scholarships are generally considered the best form of financial aid since you don’t have to pay them back.
 And one of the best options, if you qualify, is the Pell Grant.

 For families with strong financial need, the Federal Pell Grant give you up to 6,495 (as of the award year July 1, 2021, to June 30, 2022) to help pay college expenses.

 How do I apply for the Pell Grant?

 The (FAFSA) is how you apply for a Pell Grant (and all other forms of federal financial aid).
 The FAFSA asks for financial information about you and your parents if you’re a dependent.

 The feds use that information to calculate your financial need, based on the cost of attending your school and your Expected Family Contribution (EFC).
-The amount of Pell Grant money you could be awarded depends on your financial need, costs to attend school, status as a full-time or part-time student, and plans to attend school for a full academic year or less.
+Your potential Pell Grant award is based on your financial need, the cost to attend school, whether you’re enrolled full-time or part-time, and if you plan to attend school for a full academic year or less.

-While the FAFSA is required for federal, state and school-based aid of all kinds, your FAFSA will be reviewed for eligibility for a Pell Grant if you meet all of the requirements above.
-Pell Grants are awarded to students whose FAFSA indicates strong financial need.
-Your and your family’s income and assets will be taken into consideration, as well as your financial obligations for housing, utilities, transportation and child care.
+You’ll also have to show, via your FAFSA, that you have significant financial need.
+Your and your family’s income and assets will be weighed against your expenses for housing, utilities, transportation and child care.
 If your financial need matches the Pell Grant standard, a specific Pell Grant amount will be assigned to your file.